Cross Platform Mobile Development

 So, overall, if you’re looking for an internal, corporate cross platform App development framework, Xamarin could be for you.

 This is a cheat since it isn’t actually a cross-platform approach, but we believe that it is the best approach if you have the skill set and want a great user experience and the fewest number of technical problems in your product.
-The core problem with cross platform app development is complexity.
+The core problem with iOS and android cross platform App development, in particular, is complexity.
 Your product will have all the problems associated with iOS, all the problems associated with Android AND all the problems associated with your cross platform framework.
 This is a more complex environment to work in rather than a simpler one as there is more to manage and more to go wrong!

-The use of the native platform for your Apps means that what ever problem comes up in development can be solved.
+The use of the native platform for your Apps means that whatever problem comes up in development can be solved.
 The use of a cross platform framework adds a new limit to the ability to solve problems to just whatever the framework permits.
-This makes going native the lowest risk approach to your app development.
+This makes going native the lowest risk approach to your cross platform App development.

 Developers also get a great Integrated Development Environment with native tools (Visual Studio for Windows, XCode for iOS and Android Studio for Android) rather than muddling through with something that was not quite designed for the job.
 Developers will also get the greatest range of third party libraries and components to use in their Apps which reduces the cost of development.
 Developers will also get access to the latest, greatest features as soon as they are released, rather than having to wait for their framework to implement them.